 Yoga Classes For Kids

 There are many ways of teaching yoga to kids.
 You can look for local yoga classes which is a great option if they exist near you.
-These are great because the instructor can introduce the poses, help with executing them correctly, and lead everyone in mindful breathing and meditation.
-They are fun for the kids to interact as well and get to experience a bonus social element.
+These are great because the yoga teacher can introduce the poses, help with executing them correctly, and lead everyone in mindful breathing and meditation.
+A good teacher does more than just start your child with an easy pose.
+They help your child develop and understanding and appreciation for yoga practice.
+Yoga classes are fun for the kids to interact as well and get to experience a bonus social element.

 Bedtime Yoga For Kids

 You can focus on one area you might find helpful, like bedtime yoga for kids.
-You know your child best so this is something you would both find helpful, start with bedtime yoga.
+You know your child best so this is something you would both find helpful, start with kids’ yoga at bedtime.
 Here are 12 poses to help your child sleep better.

 Yoga for children can be fun and helpful!
 It is a great way to help improve the child’s self esteem through helping them to become stronger both physically and psychologically.
 Benefits of yoga for kids are varied from improved aerobic capacity to improved classroom behavior.
 Teaching yoga to kids can be a fun activity to do with your child and it is a great way to bring mindfulness and discipline into your family routine.